It's a habit.

 Because confidence is built.

 One habit.
 One reset.
 One rep. One brave moment.
-One reminder.
-One shirt that says exactly what they need to hear.
+One clear conversation.
+One aligned team.
+One stronger system at a time.